-Bar codes, also known a universal product codes (UPCs) are machine-readable data representations made up of bars of dark and light areas which represent a set of data, often a string of numbers.
+Barcode scanners read imprinted bar/matrix code symbologies.
+Barcodes, also known as universal product codes (UPCs), are machine-readable data representations consisting of a series of contrasting bars that represent a set of data, often a string of numbers.
 These codes are printed by a standard printer onto a label or other visible surface.

 Codes may also contain check digits at the beginning and end of the code.
 These are a form of redundancy check used for error detection and are used to ensure the code is read correctly.

 Check digits can be implemented in a number of ways.
 For example, a three-digit code might be a code of 123 with a check digit of 6.
 The complete code would therefore be 1236 and the scanner would know that the code should always have three digits that add up to the fourth digit.

 Actual barcode checks are much more complex and many different encoding schemes exist, although the reader must know the code standard to be able to read the code.

 Reading a barcode requires a method to detect the code and transform it into a digital representation.
 The most common method uses light aimed onto one part of the code at a time and detected by a light sensor that reads any reflected light.

 A dark area will not reflect as much light as a light colored area.
 The difference is detected with the sensor and sent to the computer.
 The code is determined by the thickness and spacing of the dark and light areas.
 A very basic barcode scanner uses a single LED light and light sensor.
 In this case, the user would need to slide the reader directly over the code.

 More advanced readers use a laser beam that is automatically scanned over the code with a rotating mirror to illuminate one part of the code at a time.
 Other methods include a camera to see the code which is interpreted into the corresponding light and dark areas.